 We might see self-learning chatbots like Iron Man’s JARVIS in the coming decade, but they’re not quite production ready solutions for businesses today.

-The approach we’ve discussed above is known as Human-In-The-Loop(HITL) learning.
+The approach on how chatbot learns discussed above is known as Human-In-The-Loop(HITL) learning.
 HITL leverages both human and machine intelligence to create machine learning models.
 People are constantly involved in the training, tuning and testing of these bots.
 Haptik’s system is meant to empower these individuals, by giving them the tools to do their job better.
 Our unique chatbot analytics tool is built for that very purpose.

 Our Active Learning system prompts our bot trainers to verify messages that have a low confidence score and validate those judgements before feeding them back into the model.